mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_balance_transactions

-<p>Returns a list of transactions that have contributed to the Stripe account balance (e.g., charges, transfers, and so forth).
-The transactions are returned in sorted order, with the most recent transactions appearing first.</p>
+Returns a list of transactions that have contributed to the Stripe account balance (e.g., charges, transfers, and so forth).
+The transactions are returned in sorted order, with the most recent transactions appearing first.

 <details><summary>Parameters</summary>